abelcheung/types-lxml/README.md

 ### Choosing the build

-Since the version after `2024.04.14` release, there will be two versions of `types-lxml`.
+Since `2024.08.07` release, there will be two versions of `types-lxml`.
 First one is the default one; if there's no problem using it, there's no need to switch.

 The second version, `types-lxml-multi-subclass`, is intended for specific need, namely creation of multiple lxml element subclasses.
 For example: